mikefarah/yq/README.md

 The aim of the project is to be the [jq](https://github.com/stedolan/jq) or sed of yaml files.

+## V4 released!
+V4 is now officially released, it's quite different from V3 (sorry for the migration), however it is much more similar to ```jq```, using a similar expression syntax and therefore support much more complex functionality!

+If you've been using v3 and want/need to upgrade, checkout the [upgrade guide](https://mikefarah.gitbook.io/yq/v/v4.x/upgrading-from-v3).

 ## Install

 ### [Download the latest binary](https://github.com/mikefarah/yq/releases/latest)